black-bits/laravel-cognito-auth/README.md

 We have implemented a new config option `delete_user`, which you can access through `AWS_COGNITO_DELETE_USER` env var.
 If you set this config to true, the user is deleted in the Cognito pool.
 If it is set to false, it will stay registered.
 Per default this option is set to false.
+If you want this behaviour you should set USE_SSO to true to let the user restore themselves after a successful login.

 To access our CognitoClient you can simply pass it as a parameter to your Controller Action where you want to perform the deletion.